jcwestover/cse251/week09/assignment/prove.md

 [Video Example of Finding a Path](find_path.mp4)

-The file `assignment09-p1.py` contains the starting point for this part of the assignment.
+The file [assignment-p1.py](assignment-p1.py) contains the starting point for this part of the assignment.
 There are functions that you are not allowed to change so make sure you note which ones they are.

 The goal of this part of the assignment is to use recursion to find a path from the start to the exit.
 In the above video, you can see that if you need to backtrack because a path is a dead end, you indicate the locations that you have been with the grey color.
 (Review the Maze class on the methods that you can call).

 In this part of the assignment, the base case of the recursion is finding the end exit position.
 (Review recursion from the links at the end of this page).

-Here is a sample run (log file) of part 1.
+Here is a sample run of part 1.
 For some of the mazes, your values will/might be different.

 ```
 ****************************************